omega8cc/boa/docs/AEGIR2BOA.md

   `authentication_policy = mysql_native_password,,` in my.cnf, and on 8.0
   also `default_authentication_plugin = mysql_native_password`, which is
   what 8.0's handshake greeting follows.
-Current BOA writes them automatically on Percona 8.0 and 8.4 (sql config sync, aegir2boa D-015) — on a target whose BOA predates that, add the lines yourself and restart mysql.
+Current BOA writes them automatically on Percona 8.0 and 8.4 (sql config sync) — on a target whose BOA predates that, add the lines yourself and restart mysql.
 Modern-PHP sites and `caching_sha2` users are unaffected — clients negotiate the switch. `check` grades this per